Agente404/esp8266-gameboy-dev-board/readme.md

 ## Part List

 The part list is included as a Digikey shopping cart.
-Quantities are for 12 boards.
+Quantities are for one (1) board.

 Note that EXT PORT AGB connector **is not included**.
 It must be sourced elsewhere.